 Based in Quito, Dr. Barreiro is also Dean of Finance at Universidad San Francisco de Quito.
-She also holds a position as Professor at the Johns Hopkins Carey Business School and as senior professor at the MBA program of Norwich University.
+In addition, she holds a position as Professor at the Johns Hopkins Carey Business School and as senior professor at the MBA program of Norwich University.
 She is a member of the Board of Directors of the Observatory of Fiscal Policy of Ecuador and is an independent consultant at Barreiro & Associates.

 As Minister of Economy and Finance under President Alfredo Palacio, Dr. Barreiro formulated and administered the country’s economic and fiscal policy and re-established ties with the country’s creditors, engineering the country’s return to the international capital markets after nearly a decade by leading the issue of the 2015 Global bonds.
 Prior to that, she brought her management expertise and knowledge of the country’s infrastructure industries to the National Council for State Modernization and Privatization (CONAM), where she supervised the valuation of companies involved in the privatization of the electricity and telecommunications sectors.